RTHyman/Adafruit_1.5_OLED_Photon/README.md

 # Adafruit_1.5_OLED_Photon

+## Overview

 This is a repo to test functionality of Adafruit 1.5 inch OLED SPI connection to Particle.io and provide comprehensive instructions.

+**First step is wiring:**

 Connect an Adafruit SSD1351 1.5" Color OLED breakout board to a Particle Photon.

-Use the Particle IDE to use code - currently this is designed as an instructional guide + backup location for files, working out of the Particle IDE is current state.
+**Second step is to setup and run code:**

+This guide is designed to help new users use the Particle IDE to run testing for the Adafruit 1.5 inch OLED.
 Next step is to make this guide functional by downloading the repo to local desktop and then use Particle CLI to compile and run.

-Limitations
+## Wiring

+**Limitations**

 MicroSD Card is not currently supported
 Should be possible, but I haven't yet gotten it working.
 See https://community.particle.io/t/particle-photon-oled-screen-and-sd-card-demo/18145 and https://github.com/mikeseeh/photon-demo-oled-sdcard for examples where folks have succeeded.